artisticlight/nisar-docs/README.md

 ## Contributing

 1. Install [MyST Markdown](https://mystmd.org/guide/) in a Python environment of your choice via `conda install -c conda-forge mystmd`
-1. Create a fork of the repository
+1. Create a fork of https://github.com/ua-asf/nisar-docs/
 1. Clone the repository and navigate to the repository root
 1. Run `myst start` to render the website on your local machine
 1. Configure previewing via GitHub Pages (optional)